-- 3 pounds potatoes (rinsed and scrubbed)
+- 3 pounds potatoes

 - 1 onion (finely minced)

-- 1 tsp. salt (use sea salt or kosher salt)
+- 1 teaspoon sea salt

-- 1/2 tsp. black pepper
+- 1/2 teaspoon black pepper

-- 3 tbsp. flour
+- 3 tablespoons flour

-- 1 tsp. baking powder
+- 1 teaspoons baking powder

-Peel and then grate the well-cleaned potatoes into a large bowl, or, if you have a food processor, it will work well for this task; just peel the potatoes and process the potatoes until finely grated or using the grating blade, depending on what kind of food processor you have.
+Peel and then grate the well-cleaned potatoes into a large bowl, or, if you have a food processor, it will work well for this task.
+Simply peel the potatoes and process the potatoes until finely grated or use the grating blade.
+Place the grated potatoes in a large bowl.

 Serve your homemade vegan latkes with applesauce and enjoy!

-When making homemade latkes, you need to be sure that the potatoes get cooked all the way through.
+- When making homemade latkes, you need to be sure that the potatoes get cooked all the way through.
 If the potatoes are getting dark brown and crispy but aren't cooked all the way through, try turning down the heat just a little bit.